PolicyEngine/policyengine-app/src/posts/articles/rent-relief-act.md

 ![](https://cdn-images-1.medium.com/max/3044/0*TVnDJ119xe338vNK)

-## The high end: San Diego four-bedroom homes
+## The High End: San Diego four-bedroom homes

 The country’s highest SAFMR is 4bd in several areas in San Diego: $6,960.
 This is also an area where SAFMR is used for HCV, raising RRA income thresholds by $25,000.